sashang/vim-chroot-build/README.md

 `let g:vcb_user=joe`

-- `call VCBConfigure()`.
+- `:SConfigure`.
 This will execute ../configure in the path `/home/joe/my-secret-project/build-sles12`

-- `call VCBMake()`.
+- `SMake`.
 This will run make in the path `/home/joe/my-secret-project/build-sles12`

-- `call VCBAutoreconf()`.
+- `SAutoreconf`.
 This will run autoreconf inside the chroot.